1 What is science?

 Another example of Pettenkofer’s thinking is the breathing wall.
 Figure 1.1 (B) shows the experimental setup.
 Pettenkofer sealed off his office.
 He sealed the doors and windows with glue.
 From his point of view, the room was perfectly contained.
 Then, he measured the airflow inside the room.
 The room’s pressure stayed constant while an influx could be measured.
 Therefore, Pettenkofer concluded that air could pass through the walls’ pores.
 Thus, the breathing wall model was born.
 However, it has been suggested that Pettenkofer might have forgotten to seal a chimney, or that the wooden floor and ceiling might have been leaking.

 That’s where we come to a halt.
 What is Pettenkofer doing?
 He was a very successful scientist.
 But he was sometimes wrong.
 Interestingly, Pettenkofer came up with one of the precursors to the periodic table of elements.
 He had to stop his work due to a lack of funding from the Bavarian state.
 In 1869, however, Dmitri Mendeleev, the discoverer of the periodic system, mentioned Pettenkofer in his articles as one of the few who influenced his work.
 Pettenkofer only looked at what he could see.
-His thought process was bound to the observable.
+His thought process was bound to the observable and the instruments he uses.

 How does the human mind learn?
 How do we gather information?
 Humans are born in a blank state.
 No ideas are implanted in the brain; only instincts guide the infant through the first weeks and months.
 Shortly after, the infant begins to learn through the senses.
 This is mostly true and forms the basis of empiricism.
 I will not focus on human development.
 Therefore, we will only focus on the origin of empiricism as a basis for generating knowledge.
 The idea of empiricism is simple and appealing.
 In my experience, common sense often begins with empiricism to gather knowledge.
 Therefore, we will start with this simple idea and explain its history.